alsaibie/me417/numerical_lessons_julia/Numerical_Lesson_1.md

 The thruster input function above is termed a bang-bang command.
 The idea is to apply an equal but opposite set of moments in order to roll the satellite body over a defined angle.
 The gas thrusters can only act in one direction, so a pair is needed to move-then-stop.
 This input is termed an open-loop input, meaning it doesn't consider the actual response in the system (it's blind toward the system's actual response).
 In reality it's quite impossible to control a satellite body in this fashion, we will need to employ a feedback controller to provide just the right amount of thruster force to perform a rotation.
 Next we will see the effect of adding just a tiny amount of  disturbance noise to the model.

 Repeat the simulation but this time assume that the disturbance moment is modeled as a zero-mean Gaussian noise with $\sigma = 0.005$.
-Hint: to generate this random noise value use: $\sigma*randn\left( 1 \right)$
+Hint: to generate this random noise value use: $\sigma*randn( 1 )$

 <!-- Exercise 4 - 2 -->
 \input{julia}{ex4_2.jl}